aashakadesai/dl-final-project/Project Report.md

 Each input feature is actually a numpy array.
 Notice it is single channel (no color).
 Sets of 500 are stacked together for ease of access and stored in .npy files and uploaded to google drive.

 ## Architectures tested: ##
-Most pretrainined nets expect 224x224, so in regards to smaller input, we remove last block of convolution.
-The benefit of transfer learning is being able to use networks pretrained on imagenet.
-Vgg11 with 4 blocks instead of 5 (from ubicoustics) insert table resnet18 (with last block removed, as suggested in ubicoustics) insert image
+In the Ubicoustics paper, they use a variant of the VGG model, specifically configuration A with 11 weight layers.
+The expected input size for VGG is 224x224, but we have 96x64 input features.
+With respect to the smaller input size, the last group of convolutional and maxpool layers were dropped.
+The fully connected layers were modified as well to account for the change in input size.

+The second architecture we tested was ResNet18.
+Similar modifications were made with respect to the smaller input size (removal of last group of convolutional/maxpool layers, modified fully connected layers).

+For training, all layers in vgg.features are initially frozen, and only the classifier is trained for 10 epochs.
+Then the learning rate is reduced and all parameters are unfrozen to tune the entire model.

 ## Data ##
 As mentioned earlier, data was sourced from freesound challenge.
 The training set consisted of a mix of manually verified and unverified examples.
 The test set also contained sounds that did not belong to any of the given classes.
-The challeneg included a csv file listing which files had been manually verified or which files did not belong to any of the given classes.
-This was used to create 4 dataset combinations were created
+The challenge included a csv file listing which files had been manually verified or which files did not belong to any of the given classes.
+This was used to create 4 dataset combinations:

-dataset breakdown:
-1) freesound train with only manually verified & freesound test without padded examples
+1) Verified: freesound train set with only manually verified samples
-2) freesound amplified with amplified examples per class & freesound test without padded examples
-3) freesound with all examples in training & freesound test without padded examples
+2) Complete: freesound with all available samples in training set
+2) Amplified: all samples in complete, plus additional augmented amplified samples for some classes
+3) Test unpadded: freesound test set with only samples belonging to the 41 classes
-4) freesound with all examples in training & freesound test with 20% unknown examples
+4) Test padded: freesound test set padded with 20% unknown samples

-Additionally, given dataset was highly imbalanced:
+The given dataset is highly imbalanced, see graph and table below:
 ![alt text](images/Data_breakdown.png)

 Class Name			 |	Complete | Amplified | Verified | Test unpadded | Test Padded